Click to tweet

 7 Tips for Transitioning from a #LawFirm to #Inhouse Counsel via @SpecialCounsel Read here http://spclcn.sl/29DNcc9 #practicetips

 Considering a move from a law firm to an in-house counsel role?
-It’s more complicated than simply trading the pressure of billable hours for the seemingly endless number of legal matters an in-house department handles.
-To shed some light on this, we asked two practitioners who made the transition about their experiences, and share their most important advice.
+Making a move is more complicated than it seems.
+To shed some light on this, we asked two practitioners who made the transition about their experiences.
+Here they share their most important advice.

 Learn everything you can about your potential new employer.

-Outside counsel can often get by with only a tactical understanding of how their clients operate, focusing instead on the fundamental legal matters.
-On the other hand, in-house attorneys are most effective when they have a genuine insider’s understanding of the business.
+In-house attorneys prove most effective when they have an in-depth understanding of their company’s business.
 “Sometimes you have to roll up your sleeves and go down to the manufacturing floor, so to speak, to truly appreciate how things get done, how the company makes money, and how it operates,” says Andrew L. Strong, partner at Pillsbury Winthrop Shaw Pittman LLP.

 He recommends asking business leaders two critical questions to get a better feel for the company: